 - Heart attack

 Before being banned by the FDA in 2004, many diet supplements contained ephedra, an herbal stimulant that was deemed too dangerous, as its use resulted in heart attacks, stroke, and even death.
-Despite this, some diet pills will illegally use ephedra, which is why, if you decide to use diet pills, it is crucial that you buy them from a legal and reputable source.
+Despite this, some diet pills will illegally use ephedra, which is why it is crucial that you buy any weight loss medications from a legal and reputable source.

 2. Digestive Issues